DieselGate – why the US drew first blood and how to get out

 Oh, did I mention that I said that this would happen in June 2013, almost 3 years before now?

-We must first start to give diesel its real price and move on from a volume based fuel taxation principle to an energy content based one.
+We must first start to give diesel its real price and move on from a volume-based fuel taxation principle to an energy content-based one.
 Diesel contains more energy per volume unit and should, therefore, be higher taxed.
 This is something that was done in the US under the Obama administration.
 It would also help to level the field with LNG as its energy content per volume is about 1,6 times lower than that of diesel.

 It’s time for some field trials.
-LNG is real cheap now and given some expertise pilot projects could cheaply be organized.
-Fleet managers in Europe should take note here as their careers are at the stake when someone looks for managers to blame for action not taken.
+LNG is really cheap now and given some expertise pilot projects could cheaply be organized.
+Fleet managers in Europe should take note here as their careers are at stake when someone looks for managers to blame for action not taken.
 Time to wake up.

 0 replies